ir-nlp-csui/aksara/docs/source/user_guide/draw_dep_tree.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For ``matplotlib`` drawer (default for :class:`TreeDrawer`), the axes may also be supplied from ``axs`` keyword
 argument.
-This is really useful for if the list of list on :class:`ConlluData` has more than one element or the text contains
+This is really useful if the list of list on :class:`ConlluData` has more than one element or the text contains
 more than one sentence.

-``axs`` keyword argument can accept list of axes, axes, and plt.subplots return value.
+``axs`` keyword argument can accept list of axes, axes, or plt.subplots return value.

 The following example show how to use custom axes to visualize dependency tree of two sentences text.